What is postpartum depression?

 - Women may with a history of mental health issues in the family.

-- Physical aspects such as sleep deprivation(4), poor diet, drug abuse or alcohol intake, low thyroid hormone levels are all some factors which leads to depression.
+- Physical aspects such as sleep deprivation, poor diet, drug abuse or alcohol intake, low thyroid hormone levels are all some factors that lead to depression.

 Here are some natural ways to treat postpartum depression and without medications.